clutter/mdma/README.md

 The app is hosted on Heroku and relies on one job run by Heroku Scheduler:

-- `bundle exec rake builds:enqueue` runs every 10 minutes and checks whether any build needs to be deployed soon
+- `bundle exec rake deploys:enqueue` runs every 10 minutes and checks whether any build needs to be deployed soon